Antofagasta de la Sierra: Eruptive history

-Eruptions at Alumbrera occurred in two phases, the first formed toothpaste lava and aa lava and the second in addition to lava small pyroclastic flows and a tephra blanket.
+Eruptions at Alumbrera occurred in two phases; the first formed toothpaste lava and ʻaʻā lava and the second in addition to lava small pyroclastic flows and a tephra blanket.
 A scoria fallout is found as far as 15 km east of Alumbrera.
 During this second phase, the sector collapse at Alumbrera occurred and was followed by the emission of lava bombs during Strombolian eruptions.
 La Laguna at first erupted several now heavily eroded lava flows and formed an old cone.
 Later during a second phase of activity lava bombs and scoria formed a newer cone and two lava flow fields.
 At both volcanoes, phreatomagmatic activity may have occurred after the magma pressure dropped so far that water could enter the conduit.
 The eruptions probably lasted several weeks to several years.

 A lava flow at La Laguna cone has been dated to 340,000 ± 60,000 years before present, consistent with its older appearance.
 A large-scale research project in the Puna yielded a number of Ar-Ar and K-Ar dates, including 3.2 and 4.5 million years ago for Jote and 0.3 and 7.3 million years ago for Alumbrera and La Laguna.
 The older age appears to refer to a mesa just west of the Alumbrera lava field.
 The youngest age was obtained on Alumbrera cone by argon-argon dating: 37,000 ± 2,000.

-Historical activity is unknown, and in 1907 the volcanoes were considered to be extinct, but the field may have had eruptions during the Holocene; the young appearance of Alumbrera suggests a Holocene age for this cone.
+Historical activity is unknown, and Lorenzo Sundt in 1911 reported that there was no sign of activity.
+In 1907 the volcanoes were considered to be extinct, but the field may have had eruptions during the Holocene; the young appearance of Alumbrera suggests a Holocene age for this cone.
 Renewed activity in the field could cause ash to fall over hundreds of square kilometres of adjoining land and generate dangerous pyroclastic density currents close to the vent.

 Other

 Between the Antofagasta and Alumbrera volcanoes lies the Antofagasta lake.
 The vegetation in the area is shrub steppe, and fairly sunny and dry.
 The Antofagasta River coming from the north forms a large wetland before the relatively deep Antofagasta lake; the Alumbrera volcano borders the lake in the south.
+The lake in 1911 consisted of two halves, joined by a canal.
+Before the emplacement of the volcanic field, which dammed the lake, the river may have continued south to Carachipampa.
 A major archeological site is emplaced on the Antofagasta volcano.